kartoza/docker-postgis/README.md

 ## Environment variables

-You can also use the following environment variables to pass a user name, password and/or default database name(or multiple databases coma separated).
+You can also use the following environment variables to pass a user name, password and/or default database name(or multiple databases comma separated).

 * -e POSTGRES_USER=<PGUSER>
 * -e POSTGRES_PASS=<PGPASSWORD>